Things to Do Near Robbinsville, North Carolina

 Rivers and streams throughout the Nantahala area for tubing and kayaking

-Outdoor Adventures & Day Trips
+Outdoor Adventures & Easy Day Trips

 Great Smoky Mountains National Park — hiking, wildlife, and scenic overlooks